How to successfully implement action items from retrospectives

 Some of the things that apply to well-defined goals can also be applied to action items.
 For example, measures should be formulated as precisely as possible, just like goals.
 However, action items shouldn’t be too ambitious.
 Even small measures, e.g. the recording of a follow-up meeting or the creation of a chat room on a certain topic, can bring significant improvements.
 A measure can also serve as a small experiment.
 If not everyone is convinced that the measure will be successful, you can limit it to a certain period of time.
 As long as nothing explicitly speaks against this action item, the experiment is often worthwhile.

-Check our blog article for more tips and examples on good measures from retrospectives.
+Read our blog for more Tips and examples of good retrospective actions

 How to create meaningful action items